Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Write once, run anywhere

-Unlike C code, Java source code is highly portable, being executable on machines with almost any processor.
+Unlike C code, Java source code is highly portable and executable on machines with almost any processor.
 How is this possible?

 --

-- Java is both compiled and interpreted
+- Java is both compiled and interpreted.

 --